gumaerc-testorg/9.914-fall-2008/content/pages/syllabus.md

 Course Assignments
 ------------------

-Assignments for this course are based on readings from journals and are assigned as shown in the table on the [assignments]({{< baseurl >}}/pages/assignments) page.
+Assignments for this course are based on readings from journals and are assigned as shown in the table on the {{% resource_link 04869432-3042-ee1f-6c33-84529b2b978e "assignments" %}} page.
 All assignments are due 3 weeks after the final lecture.

 Course Grading
 --------------